 Template Approach

-Template approach using XXX.csv.erbas a template to generate data to CSV file.
-Utilization of CSV commands exists in the template file.
+as a template to generate data to CSV file.
+Utilization of CSV commands exists in the template file. app/controllers/orders_controller.rb

 def show